 The Kinney Family (after whom Kinnelon was named) enjoyed this property for many years as a self-contained country gentleman's estate, maintaining its own stables, blacksmith shops, greenhouses, piggery, firehouse and icehouse.
 Most of the buildings on the Perimeter Road were built from native rock before the turn of the century.
 The Village Inn was part of the original stables and barns where Brown Swiss cattle and carriages were kept.
-The repair Shop was the piggery and the Smoke Rise Club Office was the firehouse.
+The repair shop was the piggery and the Smoke Rise Club Office was the firehouse.
 For his wife, Mr. Kinney built St. Hubert's Chapel, the exquisite small chapel located in the middle of Lake Kinnelon.
-Smoke Rise residents used it on many occasions as a house of worship before the erection of the Smoke Rise Community Church in 1956. the Community Church serves the residents as an interdenominational church offering a variety of religious, educational and recreational programs for all ages.
+Smoke Rise residents have used it on many occasions as a house of worship before the erection of the Smoke Rise Community Church in 1956.
+The Community Church serves the residents as an interdenominational church offering a variety of religious, educational and recreational programs for all ages.

 John Alden Talbot, Sr. had long been a friend of Francis Kinney's son, Morris.
 When Morris Kinney died in 1945, he left the estate to John Talbot, Sr., as a tribute to their lifetime friendship and mutually shared love of Smoke Rise.
 In 1946, when the need for suburban housing for discriminating people became evident, John Talbot, Sr., with great vision and foresight, founded The Smoke Rise Club, one of the earliest community club plans in the United States.
 Unlike so many developers, he insisted that the land be kept in its natural state as far as possible.